This article has been reviewed by tax expert Erica Gellerman, CPA.

 Enrolled agents differ from other tax practitioners like CPAs and bookkeepers in a few ways.

-The enrolled agent credential can only be acquired in one of two ways: An individual must work for the IRS for a minimum of five years in a role that requires interpretation of the tax code, or pass all three parts of the Special Enrollment Exam (SEE) and pass a background check.
-The background check is administered by the IRS and includes looking into your personal tax history.
+The enrolled agent credential can only be acquired in one of two ways: An individual must work for the IRS for a minimum of five years in a role that requires the application and interpretation of the tax code, or pass all three parts of the Special Enrollment Exam (SEE) and pass what the IRS calls a suitability check.
+The suitability check is administered by the IRS and includes looking into your personal tax history.

-The SEE exam focuses specifically on tax law (as opposed to the CPA exam, which focuses on auditing and accounting rules and procedures) and is divided into three parts: individuals, businesses, and representation, practices, and procedures.
+The SEE exam focuses specifically on tax law (as opposed to the CPA exam, which focuses on a broader scope of accounting and tax topics), and is divided into three parts: individuals, businesses, and representation, practices, and procedures.
 Each part features 100 questions and takes three and a half hours to complete.
 When you pass one part of the exam, you have two years to pass the other two parts.

 Once credentialed, enrolled agents are required to abide by the provisions of the Department of Treasury’s Circular 230, which provides the regulations governing the practice of enrolled agents before the IRS.